hollowverse/design-challenge/README.md

 ## The Numbers

 Hollowverse is growing and is run by an ex-Silicon Valley engineer.
 It is a public facing website with open source code, so it would look great on a resume or a portfolio.
 The opportunity for professional and financial growth here is very exciting!

-To start, we'll be paying $1,000-$2,000 per month, depending on experience.

 We will not be tracking how many or how little hours you'll be working.
 We don't have deadlines or a timeline.
 We just expect satisfactory and consistent daily output, which would be visible through your git commits.